PointPerfect Menu

 This device is not whitelisted.
 Please contact support@sparkfun.com to get your subscription activated.
 Please reference device ID: [device ID]

 This message is seen whenever the PointPerfect service is not aware of the given device.
-Please use the subscription form or contact support@sparkfun.com with your device ID (see Obtaining the Device ID above).
-Go here for RTK Torch subscriptions.
-Go here for RTK EVK subscriptions.
+Please see the Registration section to get SparkFun your device type, ID, and payment details.
+Alternatively contact support@sparkfun.com with your device ID as reported in the error or manually Obtain the Device ID.

 Device Deactivated